Anti-bullying legislation: Cyberbullying

-Effective December 1, 2012, North Carolina has made it a crime for students to bully their teachers.
-Students can face jail time and/or a $1,000 fine for cyberbullying school employees.
+Effective December 1, 2012, North Carolina has made it a crime for students to bully teachers.
+Students can face jail time and/or a $1,000 fine for cyberbullying any school employees.
 Prohibited conduct includes posting a photo of a teacher on the internet, making a fake website, and signing a teacher up for junk mail.

 South America

 Chile

-On September 7, 2011, Chile's Congress approved "The Law about School Violence" that amended the General Law on Education to establish clear definitions, procedures, and penalties for school violence and bullying.
+On September 7, 2011, Chile's Congress approved "The Law about School Violence," which amended the General Law on Education to establish clear definitions, procedures, and penalties for school violence and bullying.

-The Law defines bullying as any repeated aggression or harassment that occurs in or outside the educational institution, by one student or a group towards another, causing mistreatment, humiliation, or fear.
+The Law defines bullying as any repeated aggression or harassment that occurs inside or outside the educational institution, by one student or a group towards another, causing mistreatment, humiliation, or fear.
 Bullying may be perpetrated in person or through any means, including cyber-bullying.
-Educational institutions are required to create a Committee of Good School Coexistence (Comité de Buena Convivencia Escolar) that will be in charge of managing and taking all the measures needed to secure a non-violent school life.
+Educational institutions are required to create a Committee of Good School Coexistence (Comité de Buena Convivencia Escolar) that will be in charge of managing and taking measures needed to secure a non-violent school life.

 Europe

-Austria

-In Austria, laws impose a legal duty of care on teachers to ensure the safety and well-being of their students.
-Thus, teachers have both a professional and moral obligation to intervene in bullying episodes.